na-hiro/CarND-Advanced-Lane-Lines/README.md

 #### 6.Measuring Curvature
 This section describes how to calculate curvature and car position.
 First of all, we measure the relationship between the distance of the real space and the image converted to the bird's-eye view.
 The correspondence is shown in the figure below.
-From now on, calculate the distance (transformation coefficient) of the real space per pixel and calculate the curvature.
+From now on, calculate the distance (transformation coefficient) of the real space per pixel and calculate the curvature.The function name of this operation is `calc_curv_rad_and_center_dist()`.

 ![alt text][image12]

-Furthermore, the position of the car is calculated by multiplying the center deviation of the left and right lanes by the conversion factor.The reference diagram is shown below.
+Furthermore, the position of the car is calculated by multiplying the center deviation of the left and right lanes by the conversion factor.The reference diagram is shown below.The quadratic approximate expression on the bird's eye view is as shown in the figure below.

 ![alt text][image14]